Addiction Recovery in the “Age of COVID”?

 Worst of all, my spiritual rituals were gone.
-No sacrament meetings, no temple excursions, and no LDS Addiction Recovery Program meetings.
+No sacrament meetings, temple excursions, or LDS Addiction Recovery Program meetings.

 I’m not alone in these feelings.
 I’ve heard from many of my “friends in recovery” that they’ve given up on LDS ARP meetings because it’s harder to feel the Lord’s spirit on a video chat or on the phone.

 I totally get it.
-To be honest, I’d have given up after a couple of weeks myself if I hadn’t felt obligated to be there…because I’m a facilitator for the meeting.
+Honestly, I’d have given up after a couple of weeks if I hadn’t felt obligated to be there…because I’m a facilitator for the meeting.

 The problem, quite frankly, was ME.

 So…I changed.
 And honestly, the fix was pretty simple.
 Today I’d like to take a couple of minutes, explain the problem, and more importantly, discuss the solution.
-My prayer is that we can ALL benefit from what I’m about to share.
+I pray that we can ALL benefit from what I’m about to share.

 What do you think of when I say “Sacred Space”?